janne-s/sound-index/README.md

 # Sound Index
-A macOS desktop tool that scans DAW projects, extracts sample references, and builds a searchable SQLite database with Finder comment tagging.
+A macOS desktop tool that scans DAW projects (Ableton .als and Logic Pro .logic, .logicx), extracts sample references, and builds a searchable SQLite database with Finder comment tagging.
 The app doesn't touch or change the original files.

 This grew out of my need to quickly understand my sample collection.
 I often used a sound in a project and later forgot about it.
 Having project usage info directly in Finder is practical.
 Currently supports both older and latest Ableton project file formats.